urosjarc/db-analyser/README.md

     You are a programmer and you joust got a new job as backend programmer in a project with DB containing more than 1000 tables over 20+ schemas.
     Diagram of DB is so huge that Jetbrain's IDE crashes every time while its tries to display huge mess of countless lines and squares...
-RIP Jetbrains.
-    This tool was build from programmer for programers, no need for diagrams (nobody got time for that), whip out this BAD boy and you will be flying in no time!
 </p>

 <h3 align="center" width="100%">Install</h3>